Matching Queues, Flexibility and Incentives: Introduction

 If the platform knew exactly drivers' flexibility over trip destinations, conventional wisdom would implement a matching policy that reserves flexible drivers as much as possible.
-In other words, a trip toward a specific destination would first be dispatched to a driver who could only serve that destination.
+In other words, a trip toward a specific destination would first be dispatched to a specialized driver who could only serve that destination.
 If there is no such driver, the trip would then be dispatched to flexible drivers who can serve more destinations.
-Such aggressive reservation of flexible capacity, however, may incentivize flexible drivers to pretend to be specialized, if specialized drivers towards certain destinations wait a shorter time to receive a request.
-Such strategic behavior results in a ``loss of flexibility'', and could degrade overall system performance relative to not reserving capacity.
+As a consequence of such reservation of flexible supply, if specialized drivers experience shorter waiting times to receive a request and have a better matching likelihood, flexible drivers may be incentivized to pretend to be specialized.
+Such strategic behavior results in a ``loss of flexibility,'' and could degrade overall system performance relative to not reserving flexibility, casting doubt on the benefits of introducing products such as Uber's ``driver destinations" feature.

+For example, in mid-2017, as part of a major driver campaign, Uber revised its destination feature, raising the daily limit from two to six uses per driver \citep{uber180}.
+This increase allowed some drivers to use the feature more strategically \citep{Campbell2020Arrival}---for instance, to secure trips toward an airport ---resulting in longer waiting and pick-up times for customers, and ultimately reducing the platform’s overall reliability \citep{Campbell2017}.
+In response, Uber adjusted its matching system and reverted the daily limit from six back to two \citep{Etherington.2017}.
+To further mitigate this problem, the platform now advises drivers on its website that ``when a lot of drivers in a specific area set a destination, it limits the number of drivers that are able to accept trip requests from all riders.
+This causes longer wait times for both drivers and riders'' \citep{UberHelpWhyCantISetDestination}.\footnote{Lyft has similarly reduced its destination feature limit from six to two \citep{Cradeur2020LyftDestinationMode}.}